cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 12.md

 }
 ```

 Functions in R are “first class objects”, which means that they can be treated much like any other R object.
-Importantly,
+Importantly:

 - Functions can be passed as arguments to other functions
 - Functions can be nested, so that you can define a function inside of another function
 - The return value of a function is the last expression in the function body to be evaluated.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjc3NjgwNDcsLTIxMjE0MDA3NjgsMT
+eyJoaXN0b3J5IjpbLTEzNzA4Njk5MSwtMTMyNzc2ODA0NywtMj
-AzMTQyNDgwNCw4NTE2ODg0NV19
+EyMTQwMDc2OCwxMDMxNDI0ODA0LDg1MTY4ODQ1XX0=
 -->